manodeep/Corrfunc/README.rst

 2. ``USE_AVX`` -- uses the AVX instruction set found in Intel/AMD CPUs
    >= 2011 (Intel: Sandy Bridge or later; AMD: Bulldozer or later).
    Enabled by default - code will run much slower if the CPU does not support AVX instructions.
-On Linux, check for "avx" in /proc/cpuinfo under flags.
-If you do not have AVX, but have a SSE4 system instead, then check the ``develop`` branch for the SSE4 code.
+The ``Makefile`` will automatically check for "AVX" support and disable this option for unsupported CPUs.

 3. ``USE_OMP`` -- uses OpenMP parallelization.
 Scaling is great for DD (perfect scaling up to 12 threads in my tests) and okay (runtime becomes constant ~6-8 threads in my tests) for ``DDrppi`` and ``wp``.
+   Enabled by default.
+The ``Makefile`` will compare the `CC` variable with known OpenMP enabled compilers and set compile options accordingly.

 *Optimization for your architecture*

 1. The values of ``bin_refine_factor`` and/or ``zbin_refine_factor`` in
-   the countpairs\_\*.c files control the cache-misses, and consequently, the runtime.
+   the ``countpairs\_\*.c`` files control the cache-misses, and consequently, the runtime.
 In my trial-and-error methods, I have seen any values larger than 3 are always slower.
 But some different combination of 1/2 for ``(z)bin_refine_factor`` might be faster on your platform.

-2. If you have AVX2/AVX-512/KNC, you will need to rewrite the entire AVX section.
+2. If you have AVX2/AVX-512/KNC, you will need to add a new kernel within the ``*_kernels.c`` and edit the runtime dispatch code to call this new kernel.

 Author
 ======